-The bringer of warmth, cooker of meat, and provider of a romantic atmosphere in a log cabin, fire has held a special and primal place in our hearts ever since early humans learned how to make ti and control it—marking a dramatic shift in human habits.
-It also ushered in a new era for man kind, the reduced risk from uncooked food and ability to stay warm in colder climates, among many others.
-So, how to start a bonfire in 2020?
+The bringer of warmth, cooker of meat, and provider of a romantic atmosphere in a log cabin, fire has held a special and primal place in our hearts ever since early humans learned how to make it and control it—marking a dramatic shift in human habits.
+It also ushered in a new era for mankind, the reduced risk from uncooked food and the ability to stay warm in colder climates, among many others.
+So, how to start a bonfire in 2021?
 These are the camping tips you need to consider this year.

 Given its historical importance to human life, it is surprising how few people actually know how to start a bonfire and have to ask “what is the proper way to start a fire?” or “how to make a bonfire”.
-We rely so heavily on modern appliances to warm ourselves and our prepare the best food recipes that we’ve forgotten one of the most important basic skills a human can have.
+We rely so heavily on modern appliances to warm ourselves and prepare the best food recipes that we’ve forgotten one of the most important basic skills a human can have.

 So you don’t have to ask anyone “how do you start a bonfire?”, we’ve put together this guide on the best way to start a bonfire safely this summer… and all year round, for that matter!
 When you head out on your next glamping getaway and want to start a bonfire to roast marshmallows or tell ghost stories, you’ll know how to do so safely—protecting you, your fellow glampers, and the natural setting that surrounds you.
 So if you’re looking to create bonfire history and you’ve been struggling to keep those flames going, find out how to start a fire pit, keep reading, and watch the rise of the dead bonfire on your next camping vacation.

 What you need to start a fire in 2023: preparing the pit

-Ideally, the fire should have open sky above it, so that smoke doesn’t rise up into any branches nor affect any nests or nearby cabin rentals in the woods!
+Ideally, the fire should have an open sky above it, so that smoke doesn’t rise up into any branches nor affect any nests or nearby cabin rentals in the woods!